Dear Debt Adviser,

 Please accept my condolences on your loss.
 I agree; people have many things to deal with after the death of a loved one, particularly when they are executors of the deceased's will, and making those things as simple as possible would be very helpful.
 Here is what I learned regarding notifying the credit bureaus after someone has died.

-A deceased person's credit report isn't deleted from bureau files immediately to safeguard against identity theft in case the deceased's identifying information is stolen.
+A deceased person's credit report isn't deleted from bureau files immediately to guard against identity theft in case the deceased's identifying information is stolen.
 Once the death is reported, lenders can stop new credit from being issued and help prevent fraud.
-The simplest way to notify the three major credit bureaus of someone's death and request that a "deceased -- do not issue credit" flag be placed on the credit file is to use snail mail, certified with a return receipt requested, to make your request to the bureaus.
-Be sure to keep copies of everything you send, and record the date sent and the date a reply is received just in case a follow-up request is necessary.
+The simplest way to notify the 3 major credit bureaus of someone's death and request that a "deceased -- do not issue credit" flag be placed on the credit file is to use snail mail, certified with a return receipt requested, to make your request to the bureaus.
+Be sure to keep copies of everything you send, and record the date sent and the date a reply is received just in case a follow-up request is needed.

 You will need to include in the communication:

 - Copies of papers proving you are the executor or spouse.